 Since the year 1994, the Scottish Rite Masons, Northern Jurisdiction, have been national leaders in the effort to help children and their families overcome the obstacles of dyslexia.
-With 49 active Learning Centers in 15 states from Southern Illinois to Maine, the Children’s Learning Centers tackle the challenge of dyslexia head-on, both by providing free one-on-one tutoring for children with dyslexia and by training a growing body of highly skilled and dedicated tutors.
+With 45+ active Dyslexia Centers in 15 states from Southern Illinois to Maine, the Children’s Dyslexia Centers tackle the challenge of dyslexia head-on, both by providing free one-on-one tutoring for children with dyslexia and by training a growing body of highly skilled and dedicated tutors.

 Dyslexia affects one out of every five people, and it affects boys and girls in equal numbers.
 These children left with untreated dyslexia often suffer devastating personal consequences.
 It is one of the reasons teenagers drop out of high school.
 Research also reveals that children with untreated dyslexia can become underachieving adults unable to contribute to society at their fullest capacity.